Master of Clinical Family Therapy

 Bachelor of Applied Science (Health Promotion)

-Marcus Andrews is the founder and director of Life Supports, which was established in 2002.
+Marcus Andrews is a counsellor and founder of Life Supports, which was established in 2002.
 He has extensive professional experience working as a counsellor and family therapist across a broad range of issues.
-Marcus has worked in many sectors, including private, government, non-profit, health, forensic and community practice.
 A core component of his role at Life Supports involves the supervision of other counsellors, including secondary consultations.
-Marcus supports clients of all ages, including couples and family groups.
+Marcus supports adolescents, adults, couples and family groups.

 Marcus believes that each person’s emotional response to a situation is uniquely complex, and based on their own personal experience and life circumstances.
 He incorporates a number of counselling techniques into his practice, dependent on individual therapeutic needs.
 Modalities that Marcus uses include: Cognitive-Behavioural Therapy, Psychodynamic Psychotherapy, Trauma-Informed Therapy, Systemic Family Therapy, Mindfulness-Based Therapy and Recovery-Oriented Therapy.